-Are there any risks from taking part in the study?
+13. Are there any risks from taking part in the study?

-1. Vaccination side effects
+a.
+Vaccination side effects

 All vaccines can potentially cause side effects.
 Most side effects are likely to be mild or moderate in severity and resolve within a few days.
-Details of possible side effects for the Pfizer-BioNTech vaccine are given above, in the section "What vaccines are we testing?".
+Details of possible side effects for the Pfizer-BioNTech vaccine are given above, in Section 8